 What makes Wonder Woman such a powerful film?

 A theatre-chain in Austin, Texas wanted to celebrate the release of Wonder Woman by hosting a special screening for women only.
-Shortly after the announcement, the facebook page of the theatre was flooded by angry men, demanding a men-only showing.
+Shortly after the announcement, angry men flooded the facebook page of the theatre, demanding a men-only showing.

 Girls run the world